SpikeInterface/spikeinterface/doc/how_to/get_started.rst

 In this introductory example, you will see how to use the SpikeInterface to perform a full electrophysiology analysis.
-We will download simulated dataset, and we will then perform some pre-processing, run a spike sorting algorithm, inspect and validate the results, and export the results.
+We will download simulated dataset, and we will then perform some pre-processing, run a spike sorting algorithm, post-process the spike sorting output, perform curation (manual and automatic), and compare spike sorting results.

 .. code:: ipython3